Urban Rivals: Gameplay

-Each player begins a battle with 12 Pillz and 12 Life, except in ELO Fighting Championship, where each player begins with 14 Life.
-Players receive 1 additional Pill before every round.

-After each battle, players receive battle points (BP).
+After the end of each battle, players receive Battle Points (BP).
 These points determine the player's level.
-More points are earned from having a card defeat an opponent's card with more stars, or one of the characters leveling up after a fight.
-A bonus is given if a player wins a battle by KO and has some Pillz remaining, but a penalty is incurred for losing a battle by timeout or forfeit.
+More points are earned from having a card defeat an opponent's card with more stars, or having one of the characters level up after a fight.
+A bonus is given for winning a battle by KO and/or with unused Pillz, but a penalty is incurred for losing a battle by timeout or forfeit.

-Characters receive experience (XP) after each fight, with which they level up (the starting and maximum level is determined by the character, with 1 being the lowest possible, and 5 the highest possible) and become stronger.
-Characters earn more XP when winning, and when defeating characters with more stars.
-Many characters also receive an ability to help them in battle when they reach their maximum level, though some receive their ability earlier.
+Characters receive experience (XP) after each fight, with which they can level up and become stronger.
+The character level is represented by stars, with most characters starting at one star and the maximum number of stars ranging from 2 to 5.
+Characters earn more XP by winning a fight, and even more if they do so against an opponent with more stars.
+Many characters also receive an ability to help them in battle once they reach their maximum level, though some receive their ability earlier, in which case that ability may improve with each level up.

-A player's level is based on their cumulative number of battle points (BP).
+A player's level is based on their cumulative number of Battle Points (BP).
 When a player reaches Level 5, they can join a Guild.
 Upon reaching Level 10, they can create their own Guild.
 Upon reaching Level 15, they can take part in ELO Fighting Championship.
-Players also receive a Leader card every 5 levels until Level 50, then every 10 levels until Level 100, and finally every 50 levels until Level 250, for a total of 18 Leader cards.
+Players also receive a Leader card when they reach certain levels.

-Tournaments, Events and Missions
+Tournaments, events and missions

 Besides free fights, there are tournaments occurring every two hours, where players compete against each other to score the most Battle Points within one hour.
 There are also restrictions on deck-building for the tournament.
 At the end of each tournament, participating players will be able to win Clintz (used to buy cards from other players), Cryptocoinz (introduced in September 2018, used to buy Collector cards), and free Credits (used to buy card packs) based on their final rankings.
 Top 150 players will split the tourney jackpot, also based on their final rankings.